sophielansweeper/embedded-workflow-builder-docs/docs/custom-code.md

 >
 > Many components return objects that have multiple nested keys.
 > So, you can reference `stepResults.myStepName.results.someKey`.
-> It's rare for a component to return serialized JSON, so there's rarely need to `JSON.parse()` results from a previous step.
+> It's rare for a component to return serialized JSON, so there's rarely a need to `JSON.parse()` results from a previous step.

 Step names are [camelCased](https://en.wikipedia.org/wiki/Camel_case), which means spaces and other special characters are removed from the step name, and all words except the first are capitalized.
-Here are a few examples of step names, and their corresponding step result reference:
+Here are a few examples of step names and their corresponding step result reference:

 | Step name                  | Code reference                            |
 | -------------------------- | ----------------------------------------- |